Service Overview

 A new process to enrol for Multi-Factor Authentication (MFA) is now available on the NHSmail platform.
-This article sets out why this is being introduced and how it will work.
+This article sets out why this was introduced and how it works.

 What is Multi-Factor Authentication (MFA)?